tremho/MistLift/doc/MistLift Quick Start.md

 Local unit testing is supported by the test framework TAP (https://node-tap.org) Files with the extension `.test.ts` (compiled to `.test.js`) are found and executed across the project.
-The framework creates a test folder within the function directory for an api function as a convenience, and to keep these files separated from the functional source files.
+The framework creates a test placeholder within the function directory for an api function as a convenience.
 The command `lift test` will initiate the tap testing.

 ### Debugging